lorikrell/gamerchic/docs/wow-conquest/create-vehicle-token.md

 Shadows give dimension to the model and layers.
 Add a layer, paint with black, set to Multiply, and reduce the opacity.

 Color Dodge can brighten windows, add glows on metal and wood from fires or crystals, spark lanterns, and more.

-Add a new layer, set to Color Dodge.
-Pick similar colors to the effects you want to brighten, and paint with a soft brush.
-Reduce the opacity of the brush to slowly brighten.
-Add different colors, erase away as needed, add layers of dodge for different areas.
+1. Add a new layer, set to **Color Dodge**.
+1. Pick similar colors to the effects you want to brighten, and paint with a soft brush.
+1. Reduce the opacity of the brush to slowly brighten as you paint multiple passes.
+1. Add different colors, erase away as needed, add layers of dodge for different areas.

+The following example shows a dodge layer with one pass to start brightning lamps and showing light glowing from windows.
+I liked the glows, but duplicated the glow layer to maker them stronger.

 ![dodge](/img/vehicle/dodge.jpg)